 A Supervisor Cluster that is configured with the vSphere networking stack only supports running Tanzu Kubernetes clusters created by using the Tanzu Kubernetes Grid Service.
 The cluster also supports the vSphere Network Service and the Storage Service.

 A Supervisor Cluster that is configured with the vSphere networking stack does not support vSphere Pods.
-Therefore, the Spherelet component is not available in such a cluster as well DRS is not responsible for the placement of pods, because pods can run inside Tanzu Kubernetes clusters only.
-A Supervisor Cluster that is configured with the vSphere networking stack also does not support the Registry Service, because the service is only used with vSphere Pods.
+Therefore, the Spherelet component is not available in such Supervisor Cluster and Kubernetes pods run inside Tanzu Kubernetes clusters only.
+A Supervisor Cluster that is configured with the vSphere networking stack also does not support the Harbor Registry, because the service is only used with vSphere Pods.

-Supervisor Namespaces created on a cluster that is configured with the vSphere networking stack also do not support running vSphere Pods, but only Tanzu Kubernetes clusters.
+A vSphere Namespace created on a cluster that is configured with the vSphere networking stack also does not support running vSphere Pods, but only Tanzu Kubernetes clusters.